R35007/Email_Template_Editing_Tool/README.md

 I have also provided a standard email templates to use.
 Breadcrum to navigate the elements, Edit in place, browse your local files etc...

+I would recomend this version of tool to learn CSS and Email template modifications.